subhamks007/EAS-503-mkZia/week1/readme.md

 ```

 ### Defining your own functions
 - The build-in functions that Python provides do basic tasks.
-We can write our own functions that can do execute complicated sequence
+We can write our own functions that can execute complicated sequence
 of instructions.
 Your functions will be made up of Python operators and built-in Python functions.

 #### Designing New Functions: A Recipe